-Before examining whether open banking is secure, it’s worth recapping exactly what open banking is.
+Before examining whether open banking is safe and secure, it’s worth defining exactly what open banking is.

-In simple terms, open banking refers to services and data being freely exchanged between banks and their customers or organisations such as third party payment providers.
-As a third party payment provider, GoCardless harnesses the power of open banking to offer solutions such as Verified Mandates and Instant Bank Pay.
+As a third-party payment provider, GoCardless harnesses the power of open banking to offer solutions such as Verified Mandates and Instant Bank Pay.

 How safe is open banking?